liuhaiwei-2021/univid/README.md

 # A MERN(MongoDB, Express, React and NodeJS) project.

 1. Read all the notes in MongoDB and show them on the page. use axios get all the notes.
-2. Add a new note.
-Simulate the user state is logged in, so pass the note.content to backend and save in database.
+2. Add a new note. open a new form to add a new data.

 # CodeTest